 There isn’t a perfect option necessarily.
 It’s up to personal preference whether you want a back or front entry suit.
 Your suit will therefore either have a long zipper opening in front or at the back.

 Lately you’ll also find brands that sell a suit with a top and bottom component so you can decide to wear one of them or both, depending on your activities.
-The Kokatat Men’s Gore-Tex Radius Drysuit is an example of this.

 Depending on your suit type you’ll usually have additional zippers in certain places.
 This may prompt your choice of which design you prefer, so we discuss this separately below.